What makes IT project governance different from normal project governance? And what are the barriers project managers face when running IT projects?

 This involves both internal and external regulations.
 Firstly, many organisations fail to set simple, clear and consistent rules or regulations regarding IT Governance that can be easily understood by the organisation.

-Additionally, IT rules and regulations should adhere to IT compliances that ensure the security of both desired by the customer and required by law.
-These compliances may vary depending on the industry of the business and the type of IT project.
+Additionally, IT rules and regulations should adhere to IT compliance requirements that ensure the security of both desired by the customer and required by law.
+These compliance requirements may vary depending on the industry of the business and the type of IT project.

 2. Inadequate governance frameworks

-As a result of the lack of understanding, IT governance frameworks fail to adequately balance necessary compliances with the freedom to action and expression.
+Perhaps resulting from a lack of understanding, IT governance frameworks often fail to adequately balance necessary compliance requirements with freedom to action and expression.
 This often leaves teams feeling leashed and less willing to push innovative out-of-the-box ideas.

 Finding the balance and crafting the right framework for your organisation’s context is critical to project success.
 Research shows that organisations that invest in proven project management practices waste 28 times less money.